 Metal detecting is allowed within Giant City State Park, however, please be certain to leave the site as you find it.
 We do not allow detecting around the Giant City Lodge, within the Fern Rocks Nature Preserve or at Stone Fort.
 The use of shovels is not permitted.
 You may contact the Visitors Center for more details and to turn in the

 Picnicking & Shelters

 Climbing and rappelling are permitted at the park in two locations.
 The areas of Devil's Standtable cliff and Shelter #1 bluff at the Makanda entrance are accessible to climbers, and ropes are permitted on these cliffs.
+Technical rope climbing routes have been developed.
+No new permanent anchors are allowed.
 Climbers should bring their own equipment and go directly to the bluff.
 For individuals, no check-in is necessary.
-No permanent anchors allowed.
+Groups (training/rescue classes, schools, etc.) must fill out an activity permit and provide insurance information.
 All climbing activities at the park are conducted at your own risk.
 Cliffs are steep and sandstone can be slippery when wet.
 Venomous copperhead snakes, an Illinois protected species, are found on sunny ledges.
 Please use caution.
-Southern Illinois sandstone bluff plant comm unities are fragile, so tread lightly in these areas.
+Southern Illinois sandstone bluff plant communities are fragile, so tread lightly in these areas.
 Always carry out what you carry in!
-Rock Climbing Brochure

 A highlight of Giant City State Park is the Visitor Center, which provides interpretive displays on the geology, plants, and animals of the park.
 Enjoy 10 minute films about the park and the Civilian Conservation Corp in the audio-visual room.
 The visitor center also offers information about other tourist destinations in southern Illinois.